namaldonado/cse15l-lab-reports/lab3.md

 ./technical/plos/journal.pbio.0020400.txt
 ./technical/plos/pmed.0020200.txt
 ```
+This is also a case-insensitive example.
+We could just leave the command as `find ./technical -name "*.txt" and that would list all files that end with .txt` however that wouldn't fit on the page so we'll use a smaller example.
 Here we find all the files in the `./technical` directory with names ending in "00.txt".
-This is also a case-insensitive example.